code4me/4me-sdk-csharp/README.md

 # Getting started
-The solution has 2 main objects, BaseItem which is a data type with the minimum object attributes for a 4me data object; and the BaseHandler<T> which contains all methods to handle http requests and responses to and from the 4me REST API.
+The solution has 2 main objects, BaseItem which is a data type with the minimum object attributes for a 4me data object; and the BaseHandler which contains all methods to handle http requests and responses to and from the 4me REST API.

-Almost all known datatypes and handlers have been implemented.
+Almost all data types and handlers have been implemented.
 As an example, the solution contains a data object Person and a handler PeopleHandler.
 The data type contains all known and documented attributes, the handler exposes methods for all known functions on the /people endpoint.

 Finally, there is an overall class, the Sdk4meClient, which implemented all available handlers.
 Using it like this is simple and can be done with very limited amount of code.

-### BaseHandler\<T> Built-in features
+### BaseHandler Built-in features
 The default implementation has some built-in functionality to optimize the 4me REST API usage.

+#### Authentication
+The BaseHandler supports both authentication types, API Tokens and Personal Access Tokens.
+More information about authentication can be found on the [4me developer website](https://developer.4me.com/v1/#authentication).

 #### Filtering
-The Get method allows filtering and response field selection.
+The Get method allows predefined filtering, custom filtering and response field selection.
 More information about filters can be found on the [4me developer website](https://developer.4me.com/v1/general/filtering/).

 #### Field selection
 The Get method allows filtering and response attribute selection.
 If no fields are specified it will return the default field selection as documented on the [4me developer website](https://developer.4me.com/v1/general/field_selection/).
 To return all field values an asterisk (*) can be used.